emperorcal/boozey-naivebayes/README.md

 AUC of 0.797 was achieved with the classifier versus an AUC of 0.917 using a Scikit multi NB model.

+[Wordclouds](#wordclouds) were created to show the words most likely to produce a positive and negative beer review.

 # Theory
 Bayes’ law is a ubiquitous mathematical theorem describing the probability of an event, based on prior knowledge of conditions (potentially) related to the event.
 Given by:
 <p align="center">